DataDog/integrations-extras/fluent_bit/README.md

-# Agent Check: Fluent Bit
+# Agent Check: Fluent Bit (Agent)

 ## Overview

-This check monitors [Fluent Bit][1] through the Datadog Agent.
+This check monitors [Fluent Bit][1] metrics through the Datadog Agent.
+For sending logs to Datadog with Fluent Bit, see the [Fluent Bit][11] documentation to learn about the Datadog Fluent Bit output plugin.

 ## Fluent Bit configuration
 Fluent Bit doesn't expose its internal metrics by default.
 You need to enable the built-in HTTP server that exposes the metrics endpoint.